GeoScripting-WUR/InstallLinuxScript/README.md

 The goal of the script is to prepare a clean Ubuntu OS for all students and staff during Geo-Scripting.
 There are several supported OSs and scenarios, from most to least preferred:

 1. VMWare Horizon VDI provided by the IT department.
-Depending on the OS version, see directories `vdi-<codename>`.
+Depending on the OS version, see directories `<codename>-vdi`.
 These are only interesting for staff who prepare a VDI image.
 2. OSGeo Live.
-See directories `osgeo-<codename>`.
+See directories `<codename>-osgeo`.
 3. Vanilla Ubuntu LiveCD.
 See directories `<codename>` (with no prefix).

 In these directories, the script called `install.sh` is what installs the necessary software system-wide.